 For example if you own a property worth 150 000 euro, your tax is probably around 300-500 euro or lower.

-We are a network of economists, lawyers and architects.
-Our focus is on tax but help clients with a variety of questions about their spanish properties.
+We are a accountants, economists, tax lawyers and also work with architects in some cases.
+Our focus is on tax but help clients with a variety of questions about their Spanish properties.

-We have signed a partnership agreement with the spanish tax authority and are part of an organisazion for spanish tax accountants.
+We have signed a partnership agreement with the Spanish tax authority and are part of an organización for Spanish tax accountants.

 Please do read more about us by clicking here.